Ph.D./M.A. in Social Studies Education

 - You will be supported and encouraged to present research papers at professional conferences, specifically the National Council for the Social Studies and the American Educational Research Association

-To view the core curriculum and electives visit the Education, Curriculum, and Instruction Ph.D. page in the course catalogue, under sub-plans.
+To view the core curriculum and electives visit the Education, Curriculum, and Instruction Ph.D. page in the course catalog, under sub-plans.

 Master of arts students have similar can choose either a thesis (Plan A) or final paper (Plan B) to complete their degree.